 This website provides information about ARC, its Vision, Mission and Objectives and outlines our work.
 We are constantly looking for new partners to help reduce the burden of respiratory diseases and to help recruit and train the brightest, most eager minds, to achieve our vision of respiratory health for all.

-The Alberta Asthma Centre was established in 1993 through the vision and leadership of the University of Alberta, in partnership with the Alberta Lung Association, industry, government and organizations such as the Kinsmen Club.
-As a formal Centre of the U of A, the Alberta Asthma Centre fostered lung health research at the U of A, and developed innovative asthma educational programs for patients, their families, and health care professionals.
+The Alberta Respiratory Centre (ARC) was originally known as the Alberta Asthma Centre established in 1993 through the vision and leadership of the University of Alberta, in partnership with the Alberta Lung Association, industry, government and organizations such as the Kinsmen Club.
+The Alberta Asthma Centre was set up to foster lung health research at the U of A, and developed innovative asthma educational programs for patients, their families, and health care professionals.
 As pulmonary medicine, research and scholarly training programs developed at U of A, the Alberta Asthma Centre transitioned into the Alberta Respiratory Centre (ARC).
 ARC appropriately reflects the breadth of lung health needs in the community and the growing interests and expertise in respiratory health and disease at the University.

 The Mission of ARC is to advance the prevention and treatment of respiratory disease through clinical innovation, research, advocacy, and education.
 The membership of ARC includes physicians, scientists, staff and trainees in the Divisions of adult Pulmonary Medicine and the pediatric Division of Respiratory Medicine, as well as other researchers in the University interested in respiratory health and disease.
 Through specialized lung health clinics, our members care for those with respiratory diseases.
 There are many outstanding programs, including the second largest lung transplantation program in Canada, with an impressive record of life-saving successes.